dylnbk/trading-backtester/README.md

 # trading-backtester
 Script for backtesting trades

-I use data pulled from Binance
+I use data from Binance

-Set up for SuperTrend, take profit & stop loss
+Set up with SuperTrend, take profit & stop loss